-The first announcement also noted that the details of the prizes have not yet been settled, but the additional details printed in July mention three prizes for sets, three prizes for single best problems in #2, #3 and #4 moves, as well as an additional prize for the overall best problem, donated by Prof. Tomlinson.
+The first announcement also noted that the details of the prizes had not yet been settled, but the additional details printed in July mention three prizes for sets, three prizes for single best problems in #2, #3 and #4 moves, as well as an additional prize for the overall best problem, donated by Prof. Tomlinson.
 One additional prize was awarded.
 It does not appear to have been announced: it was donated by the Editor of Huddersfield College Magazine.

 35 problems (in sets or single) were received: only two were found to be faulty.
 Of the twelve sets received, five were disqualified for unsoundness and one for having a precursor.

 Problems that passed a preliminary examinations were published for public examination.
 Unfortunately, no statement appear to have been published as to where this publication for public examination took place, and what problems, if not all, were so published.